vimona3ds/diverge-3/docs/features/core_engine.md

 - Made API consistent between mock implementations and actual components
 - All test suites now pass successfully without any errors

+**Reflections & Lessons Learned:**
+- When developing interfaces for system components, always implement stub methods early to avoid TypeScript errors later
+- Carefully consider how to test animation frame-related code in Node.js environment (where window.requestAnimationFrame doesn't exist)
+- Maintain consistent use of globals vs window-based APIs across codebase
+- Always add dispose methods to every service and ensure they're called properly in cleanup
+- Develop the test and implementation in parallel to catch issues early
+- Mock carefully - ensure your mocks match the real implementation's interface exactly
+- Be mindful of environment differences between browser and test runner
+- Use dependency injection more extensively to improve testability
+- Consider creating more interface files to enforce consistent API shapes

 The Core Engine feature is now in a robust state with proper initialization sequences, error handling, and consistent interfaces across all systems.
 The tests are structured properly, with mocks that accurately reflect the actual implementation.
-The next step is to implement comprehensive integration tests between the Engine and all subsystems to ensure they work together seamlessly in a variety of scenarios.
+The next phase will focus on integration testing to ensure all subsystems work together seamlessly in various scenarios, optimizing performance in high-load situations, and adding more sophisticated error recovery mechanisms for edge cases.